-This annual report (the Report) is prepared for the Reedy Creek Improvement District (the District) for the fiscal year ended September 30, 2021 (2021).
+This annual report (the Report) is prepared for the Reedy Creek Improvement District (the District) for the fiscal year ended September 30, 2022 (2022).
 The Report pertains to the utility systems owned by the District: the Electric System, Water System, Natural Gas System, Wastewater System, Solid Waste System, Hot Water System; and the Chilled Water System (collectively, the System).
-Pursuant to Section 7.14 of a trust indenture dated as of November 1, 1987 (the Indenture), the purpose of the Report on the System is to address for the fiscal year ended 2021:
+Pursuant to Section 7.14 of a trust indenture dated as of November 1, 1987 (the Indenture), the purpose of the Report on the System is to address for the fiscal year ended 2022:

-- (i) the management of the properties;

-- (ii) the operating and maintenance of the properties;

-- (iii) the status of the operating budget;

-- (iv) the status of the Construction Fund;

-- (v) the sufficiency of rates and charges for services; and
+- (i) the management of the properties; - (ii) the operating and maintenance of the properties; - (iii) the status of the operating budget; - (iv) the status of the Construction Fund; and - (v) the sufficiency of rates and charges for services,

-- (vi) the condition of the System.

-This is the thirty-fourth Report prepared and it pertains to the period from October 1, 2020 through September 30, 2021.
+This is the thirty-fifth Report prepared and it pertains to the period from October 1, 2021 through September 30, 2022.
 To the extent deemed appropriate and necessary, certain subjects have been addressed beyond the period required to be reported on.
-Since this is the third fiscal year following the Annual Report as of September 30, 2018, Section 7.14 of the Indenture requires the System to be reviewed by the Consulting Engineer to the extent necessary for the Consulting Engineer to be able to report regarding whether the System as a whole, based on general industry standards, is in good condition.
+See "State of Florida Legislation" at the end of this section.